-In order to export the map to other applications, the easiest way is to use the clipboard, in order to do so, press the "copy to clipboard" 🗈 button.
+In order to export the map to other applications, the easiest way is to use the clipboard, in order to do so, press the "copy to clipboard" button.
 Afterwards, the current map can be imported into other applications as e.g. MS Word.
-Another possibility is to store the current map in jpeg format on disk, to do so, use the "export" 🖬 button which will open a file dialog to choose the name of the file.
+Another possibility is to store the current map in jpeg format on disk, to do so, use the "export" button which will open a file dialog to choose the name of the file and selected between different graphic formats.
+For MS Office users, the "Windows Enhanced Metafile (.emf)" format is especially interesting as it allows the change the graphic afterwards, e.g. by moving the legend or changing text.